 Because other Scriptures tell us that only one-third of the nation Israel will escape to the wilderness.
 The rest will be surprised at the Last-Days' Dictator and his betrayal of them.

 Hey, teacher!
 Couldn't these chapters be just another description of the Battle of Armageddon?

 Maybe.
 That would certainly be a convenient explanation.
 But certain elements just don't fit:

 - The Battle of Armageddon will be a gathering of all the world's military might to resist the return of Jesus, the Messiah of Israel.
 By contrast, Ezekiel describes an invasion of an independent nation of Israel.
 As we know from other Scriptures, notably the Book of Daniel, the Last-Days' Dictator will seize control of Israel in the middle of Daniel's 70th week.
-This invasion happens before Israel is betrayed by the Beast.
+Ezekiel's War happens before Israel is betrayed by the Beast.

 - Ezekiel's account of the battle does NOT include a description of the Messiah's return in the clouds of glory.
 Neither does it describe His immediate arrival in Jerusalem to establish His kingdom.
 Much as I dislike arguing from silence, these are HUGE clues.

 - In other Hebrew prophetic accounts of The Day of The Lord, we see the Lord before, during and immediately after the devastation.
 Instead, Ezekiel spends verse after verse describing the toxic cleanup and how the nation Israel BEGINS its spiritual awakening process.